Make it possible to change the backend layout for page type "system folder"

 You can always change the pallets for your local installation in case you need different fields in a certain type.

-#3 Updated by Jost Baron over 6 years ago
+#3 Updated by Jost Baron almost 7 years ago

 storage folders should have the ability to store records that use columns.
 Use cases: